CloudKidStudio/grunt-createjs-manifests/README.md

 # grunt-createjs-manifests

-Grunt plugin to combine the manifests of multiple CreateJS exported files.
+Grunt plugin to combine the manifests from multiple CreateJS exported files and output to a JSON file.

 ## Install